Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Fermat Blockchain

 Fermat's blockchain inherits many of the characteristics of the bitcoin blockchain and it is highly coupled with it.
 The data structure is an ordered, back-linked list of blocks of transactions.
 In our case all the transactions are _coinbase_ transactions, meaning that they are transactions where new fermats are issued by the protocol.
 Blocks are linked "back" each referring to the previous block in the chain.

 Each block within the blockchain:

 * Is identified by a hash, generated using the SHA256 cryptographic hash algorithm on the header of the block.
 * References a previous block, known as the parent block, through the "previous block hash" field in the block header.

 <br>
 ## Mining

 Mining is the process by which new _fermats_ are added to the token supply.
 Mining also serves to the main purpose of the Fermat Network: to enable devices to communicate between each other without going through trusted third parties.
-Miners provide bandwidth to the Extended Fermat Network in exchange for the opportunity to be rewarded fermats.
+Miners provide bandwidth to the Extended Fermat Network in exchange for the opportunity to be rewarded with fermats.

 Miners inter-connect devices and act as a bridge relaying data from one device to the other.
 A new block, containing transactions that occurred since the last block, is "mined" every approximately 10 minutes, thereby adding those transactions to the blockchain.
 Transactions that become part of a block and added to the blockchain are considered "confirmed," which allows the new owners of fermats to spend the fermats they received in those transactions.